Pricing path-dependent Bermudan options using Wiener chaos expansion: an embarrassingly parallel approach: Numerical experiments

 \subsection{Scalability of the parallel implementation}

 The scalability tests were run on a BullX DLC supercomputer containing 3204 cores.
-The code is written in C++ using the OpenMPI library to handle the communication and the PNL library~\cite{PNL} to compute the chaos expansions in a generic way for any order $p$.
+The code is written in C++ using the OpenMPI library to handle the communication and the PNL library~\cite{pnl} to compute the chaos expansions in a generic way for any order $p$.
 We report in Table~\ref{tab:scalability} the evolution of the efficiency with respect to the number of resources used.
 We recall that the efficiency is defined as the ratio between the sequential running time and the product of the parallel running time times the number of resources.
 Clearly, the efficiency takes values between $0$ and $1$ and the closer to one, the better.
 In the example used for the scalability study, we managed to cut down the computational time from an hour and a half to 14 seconds while maintaining the efficiency at almost $0.7$, which represents an astonishing improvement in terms of scalability.
+For a fixed size problem, it is well-known that the efficiency eventually decreases to zero when the number of processors go to infinity as every algorithm has a purely sequential part which becomes predominant in the end.
+Hence, the efficiency value of $0.7$ has to be considered together with the absolute computational time.
+We refer to~\cite{BaudeBossy08,dbggs_10} for experiments on the scalability of different parallel approaches for Bermudan options.
+Although their framework is a bit different from ours, we can assert that our $0.7$ efficiency proves a very good scalability.